Hypersurfaces with nonnegative scalar curvature: Introduction

 \section{Introduction}

 For $n$-dimensional hypersurfaces in Euclidean space, it is natural to understand the relations between the intrinsic curvature and the extrinsic curvature.
-In 1897, Hadamard~\cite{H} proved that a closed (i.e., compact without boundary) surface embedded in $\mathbb{R}^3$ of positive Gaussian curvature is a convex surface.
-Hadamard's result was extended by Stoker~\cite{St} to the complete non-compact case.
+In 1897, Hadamard~\cite{H} proved that a closed (i.e. compact without boundary) surface embedded in $\mathbb{R}^3$ of positive Gaussian curvature is the boundary of a convex body.
+Hadamard's result was extended by Stoker~\cite{St} to the complete noncompact case.

 In contrast to the strict inequality assumption on the curvature, the non-strict inequality case is more subtle.
-About sixty years later, Chern--Lashof~\cite{CL} was able to prove that Hadamard's theorem remains valid if the positive curvature is replaced by the nonnegative curvature.
+About sixty years later, Chern--Lashof~\cite{CL} proved that a closed surface in $\mathbb{R}^3$ of non-negative Gauss curvature is the boundary of a weakly convex body.

-For $n \ge 2$, the statement that a hypersurface with nonnegative sectional curvature whose second fundamental form is semi-positive definite was completely proved by Sacksteder~\cite{S}, combined with the earlier results of van~Heijenoort~\cite{V} and Hartman--Nirenberg~\cite{HN}.
-A simpler proof was later provided by do Carmo--Lima~\cite{DL}.
-The further study of convex hypersurfaces can be found in, for example, H. Wu~\cite{HWu} and the references therein.
+For $n \ge 2$, Sacksteder~\cite{S} proved that a hypersurface with nonnegative sectional curvature has semi-positive definite second fundamental form.
+His proof used the earlier results of van~Heijenoort~\cite{V} and Hartman--Nirenberg~\cite{HN}.
+A simpler proof was later provided by do~Carmo--Lima~\cite{DL}.
+The further study of convex hypersurfaces can be found in, for example, H.~Wu~\cite{HWu} and the references therein.

 Among various notions of the intrinsic curvature, the sectional curvature is the strongest (pointwise) curvature condition, while the scalar curvature is the weakest.
 In this paper, we consider the condition only on the scalar curvature without imposing any condition on the sectional curvature.
 We would like to know what kind of convexity can be implied by the nonnegative scalar curvature.